patrice/revent/themes/momsrising_houseparties/about.markdown

-### Cahouseparties
+### Momsrising

-This description can be found in themes/cahouseparties/about.markdown
+This description can be found in themes/momsrising/about.markdown